 Let’s consider the key benefits of doing a UX design bootcamp:

-A focus on practical skills: Bootcamps are all about getting hands-on, so you should graduate feeling confident enough to take on a UX design role.
-This learning-by-doing approach is ideal if you want to make a career-change into UX.
+- A focus on practical skills that are up-to-date with industry demands: Bootcamps are all about getting hands-on, so you should graduate feeling confident enough to take on a UX design role.
+This learning-by-doing approach is ideal if you want to make a career-change into UX and get in on the best UX practices and current trends that will help you succeed.

 - Job preparation and career coaching: Given that UX design bootcamps tend to focus on career-change, you can expect to receive some kind of career coaching and help with finding a job once you graduate.
 Some UX design bootcamps even come with a job guarantee.
 The level of support offered depends on the kind of bootcamp you go for, so it’s important to do your research.